 - Long Nguyen, University of Michigan, USA.
 Bayesian nonparametrics, hierarchical and graphical models, variational and geometric methods for statistical inference

-- Sebastian Nowozin, Microsoft Research, Cambridge, UK. structured prediction, computer vision, deep learning
+- Sebastian Nowozin, Google Research.
+Structured prediction, computer vision, deep learning

 - Una-May O'Reilly, Massachusetts Institute of Technology, USA. evolutionary algorithms, genetic programming,